Fields interpretable in the free group: Main Proof

-Then $X$ cannot be given definably the structure of an abelian group. \end{proposition} \begin{proof} Suppose, for the sake of contradiction, that $X$ can be given definably an abelian group structure and $\psi(x,y,z)$ be the formula that defines the graph of the abelian group operation on $X$.
-By Theorem \ref{Elim}, the relation $R_E$ gives a bounded number, say $m$, of $\ell$-tuples in the basic sorts for any element in the sort $S_E$.
+Then $\phi(\F^{eq})$ cannot be given definably the structure of an Abelian group in $\F^{eq}$. \end{proposition} \begin{proof} Suppose, for the sake of contradiction, that $\phi(x)$ can be given definably an Abelian group structure and $\alpha(x,y,z)$ is the formula that defines the graph of the Abelian group operation on $\phi(\F^{eq})$.
+By Theorem \ref{Elim}, the elimination relation, $R_E$, for $E$, gives a bounded number, say $m$, of $\ell$-tuples in the basic sorts for any element in the sort $S_E$.